-The Mekong River and its associated basin are the mainstay of the region’s rice and fish economy, as well as providing water for domestic, municipal and industrial use.
-The river is an approximate 4350 kilometers in length, originating high in the Tibetan plateau and passing through six countries: China, Myanmar, Thailand, Laos, Cambodia and Vietnam.
-Estimated by the Mekong River Commission at just under 4909 kilometers long, it is the seventh longest river in Asia and the 12th longest in the world.
-The average mean discharge for the Greater Mekong Basin is about 460 km3 of water annually, making it 10th in water volume in the world.
-Between 60-65 million people live within the Lower Mekong Basin2, as well as 20,000 plant species, 430 mammal, 1,200 bird, 800 reptile and amphibian, and 850 fish species.
+The Mekong River originates high in the Tibetan plateau and passes through six countries: China, Myanmar, Thailand, Laos, Cambodia and Vietnam.
+Estimated by the Mekong River Commission at just under 4909 kilometers long, it is the seventh longest river in Asia and the 10th longest in the world.1 The average mean discharge for the Greater Mekong Basin is about 460 km3 of water annually, making it 10th in water volume in the world.
+Approximately 60-65 million people live in the Lower Mekong Basin2, as well as 20,000 plant species, 430 mammal, 1,200 bird, 800 reptile and amphibian, and 850 fish species.

 The Mekong basin and associated river network.
 Distribution coverage by country: China (21 percent), Myanmar (3 percent), Lao People’s Democratic Republic (25 percent), Thailand (23 percent), Cambodia (20 percent) and Vietnam (8 percent).
 Map created by ODM.

-The Greater Mekong River Basin is 795,000 km2 in area, and is commonly divided into two parts: the Upper Basin, primarily in China (where it is called the Lancang), and the Lower Mekong Basin, generally described as south of China from Myanmar all the way to southern Vietnam, where the river empties into the South China Sea.
-While there are some differences of opinion on how to demarcate the upper and lower basins, the most common division appears to be by national boundaries, with the Upper Basin entirely within China, and the Lower Mekong Basin everything below that.
-This is consistent with the Mekong River Commission’s descriptions of the Upper and Lower Mekong Basins.
+The Greater Mekong River Basin is 795,000 km2 in area, and is commonly divided into two parts: the Upper Basin, primarily in China (where it is called the Lancang), and the Lower Basin, generally described as south of China from Myanmar and ending in southern Vietnam, where the river empties into the South China Sea.
+While there are some differences of opinion on how to demarcate the upper and lower basins, the most common division is by national boundaries, with the Upper Basin entirely within China, and the Lower Mekong Basin everything below that.
+This is consistent with the Mekong River Commission’s descriptions of the Upper and Lower Mekong Basins.3

 The entire Greater Mekong Basin may be further divided into seven sub-areas based on physical characteristics, including drainage patterns, landform and geology.
 These seven areas are: the Tibetan Plateau, the Three Rivers Parallel Area, the Lancang Basin (which make up the Upper Mekong), the Northern Highlands, Khorat Plateau, Tonle Sap Basin and Mekong Delta (which make up the Lower Mekong.4

-The Tibetan Plateau or Three Rivers Source: The Mekong, called the Lancang in China, originates high in the glaciers of the Tibetan Plateau, in southern Quinhai province.
+The Tibetan Plateau or Three Rivers Source: The Mekong, called the Lancang in China, originates high in the Tibetan Plateau in southern Quinhai province.
 An area of about 316 km2 drains into the headwaters of the Mekong.
-Replenished by melting snow from the Himalayas, the river starts in the Jifu mountains, flowing approximately 450 km through Quinhai, and continues through the Tibetan Autonomous Zone.
+Replenished by melting snow from the Himalayas, the river starts in the Jifu mountains, flowing approximately 450 km through Quinhai, and continuing through the Tibetan Autonomous Zone.

 The source of the Mekong (also known as “headwaters”) is protected by China’s Sanjiangyuan National and Nature Reserve—an area also known as the “Three Rivers Source” and the “Three Rivers’ Headwaters Natural Reserve Area”, since the Yellow and Yangtze rivers also originate there.
-The headwaters of the Salween (called the Nu River in China) originate in the Tibetan plateau to the south of the Mekong.
+The headwaters of the Salween (called the Nu River in China) originate just to the south of the Mekong.

 The Three Parallel Rivers Area: The Mekong then flows through the Three Parallel Rivers Protected Area in Yunnan Province; the three parallel rivers being the Mekong/Lancang, the Salween/Nu and Yangtse rivers.
-The eight composite protected areas form a 1.7 million hectare UNESCO heritage site.
-This section of the river runs through a deep ravine, with no tributaries joining it.
+Consisting of eight geographical clusters, this area forms a 1.7 million hectare UNESCO heritage site.
+Here, the river runs through a deep ravine, with no tributaries joining it.

 The Upper Mekong, the Three Parallel Rivers, their basins, and the Sanjiangyuan National Nature Reserve in Yunnan.
 Map created by ODM.